 - Impotence or changes in sex drive

-Although not as common as their on campus counterparts, some non-traditional students do engage in the use of recreational drugs.
+Although not as common as it is with their on-campus counterparts, some nontraditional students do engage in the use of recreational drugs.
 Traditionally the most common of these drugs are marijuana, heroin, prescription painkillers, cocaine, LSD, and MDMA.
 However, use of methamphetamine — also called meth — has become a growing concern recently.

-The stress and pressure to complete course work and maintain your professional or personal life can often lead to feelings of being overwhelmed.
-Students looking for ways to get everything done or relax at the end of the day can easily be swayed to try what they feel is a short cut.
-Some will utilize more acceptable things to make it through the day such as coffee or energy drinks.
-Others need help relaxing at the end of the day and use sleeping aids like melatonin or over the counter drugs to get there.
+The stress and pressure to complete coursework and maintain your professional or personal life can often lead to feelings of being overwhelmed.
+Students looking for ways to get everything done or relax at the end of the day can easily be swayed to try what they feel is a shortcut.
+Some will utilize more alternative methods to make it through the day, such as coffee or energy drinks.
+Others need help relaxing at the end of the day and use sleeping aids like melatonin or over-the-counter drugs to get there.

-For those who can’t get by using traditional methods and are desperate to make it through turn to prescription or recreational drugs.
+Those who can’t get by using traditional methods and who are desperate to make it through sometimes turn to prescription or recreational drugs.
 They often feel they will be able to take a couple here or there to finish studying for a test or complete a project.
-Afterwards, they need something to take the edge off so they can relax and sleep.
-Some are able to stop at that point.
+Afterward, they need something to take the edge off so they can relax and sleep.
+Some people can stop at that point.
 For others, it can become a cycle of using stimulants and depressants just to make it through the day.

 - Poor academic performance

 - High-risk sexual behavior

 If you have noticed the warning signs above, or your family and friends have mentioned a change in your behavior, it may be time to evaluate if what you are taking is helping or hurting you in the long run.

 Confiding in your loved ones about drug use can be scary.
 Some feel as though they will appear weak or are embarrassed about needing help.
 The truth is it takes great strength and courage to admit you have a problem and seek help.